Inexpensive & Engaging Activities for Road Trip Entertainment

 Maps, snacks and blankets can create a mess in your backseat if you’re not organized.
 Remedy this problem with an activity binder—a collection of entertainment options in one place for your child to use.
 Simply purchase a standard three-ring binder from your local office supply store and use a three-hole punch to compile pages of coloring book sheets, mazes and mad libs for the entire car to participate in.
 You can also attach a pencil case to store snacks, markers or playing cards.

 Just because your family is in a moving vehicle doesn’t mean playing card games are off the table.
 Simply place a shallow bowl on the floor of your car for “bucket games,” or card games where one person plays their hand by adding a card to the center.
 Examples include Uno or Cheat, and families can also play Heads Up (a game where a participant places a clue on their forehead and encourages everyone else to gives clues without naming the object itself).
 Prompts can be written on notecards and deposited in the bucket.

 Want a communal entertainment experience that can include the driver?
 Consider an audiobook for your road trip to introduce your children to new worlds and authors.
 Audiobooks are often available for rent at your local library or can be purchased online with services like Audible or Scribd.

-These are merely a few ideas to keep your young ones engaged during a cross-country trip.
+These are merely a few road trip entertainment ideas to keep your young ones engaged.
 Be receptive to what your children are enjoying most, and remember that it’s never too early to instill a traveling spirit in your family.

 Miles Dobis is an Associate Editor with Premier Travel Media Some of his favorite destinations to visit include the Rocky Mountains in Colorado, Wisconsin’s Northwoods and the Mediterranean coast